Nitrolaunch/nitrolaunch/docs/plugins/development/format.md

 - `constant`: The constant result of the handler.
 Will be a different type depending on the hook.

+Constant hook handlers can also have string values replaced with file contents using `$file:path`, where `path` is the path to the file relative to the directory for this plugin.

 Handler that calls an executable using the hook protocol:

 ```